HomeCEU/BehatChainedStepsExtension/README.md

 #### Known Limitations or Quirks

+* Currently the teigger_hooks and show_chained_steps options do not change when set to false, this is a todo.
+The extension needed some options to work, so I put these in as placeholders
 * Chained Steps used within Scenario Outlines will not be printed by the formatter.
 The @BeforeStep and @AfterStep hooks will still be triggered between chained steps during the Scenario Outline Examples execution.